jennyknuth/dashboard/app/components/flow/flow-instructions.md

 ## Congratulations!

 ### This is the end of this edition of n.io school.
 You have configured n.io blocks, services, and instances; talked to the cloud and the edge; and connected to hardware, your phone, the weather, and a website.
 Where else can you go?
 What do you want to **n.io**?

+### Troubleshooting instructions

+**Check for loose connections**
+* Check that all wires are connected
+* Verify that the wind flow sensor is seated in the breadboard

+**Check power**
+* Ensure that the USB cable is connected to the Pi and a computer
+* Ensure that the AT&T Unite Express is on for Fan Lab, SensorTag Lab, and the Wind Flow Lab
+* Ensure that the 9 volt battery is in place for the Wind Flow Lab

+**Check network**
+* Ensure that the AT&T Unite Express shows a red 1 indicating that it is connected to the Pi.
+If not, power both off, connect the USB cable to the Pi, and then restart the AT&T Unite Express.

+**Check configuration**
+* Review lab instructions to ensure all steps were followed correctly